Dhineshss/generate-getters-setters/README.md

 Add 1 comand to vscode's command palette:

 Insert Generate Getters and Setters.
-Insert Generate Getters and Setters arrow methods for typescript
+**Insert Generate Getters and Setters Arrow methods for typescript**